ssi-dk/beone-dashboard/README.md

 As a prerequisite you must have Git installed on and be able to make a local clone of a GitHub repository on your computer.

--   \'git clone\' the BeONE Dashboard repository somewhere on your computer.
+-   Open a PowerShell terminal window on your computer and `cd` to the location where you want to clone the repository.

+-   Type `git clone git@github.com:ssi-dk/beone-dashboard.git`
+-   The command above will create a folder containing the dashboard.
 Below we will refer to the created folder as\<dashboard_folder\>.
--   Go to nodejs.org in a browser.
+-   Go to https://nodejs.org in a browser.
 -   Select "Other downloads".
 -   Download "Windows Binary (.zip)" and "64-bit".
 -   Extract the content to a folder somewhere on your computer.
 Below we